 After done with the settings, you need to create links in your menu.
 Just click on ”Appearance”, then ”Menu” and check the box “Genesis Sticky Menu”.

 Please remember that this plugin works only for genesis themes from StudioPress.
 All other themes are not supported.
 Also, if your theme includes bugs or not updated, you will see some issues like not exact position and things similar.

 If you don’t have a Genesis theme, you won’t find any other plugin to make a sticky menu, but you can contact your theme creator for help, browse their tutorials and you will get a help.

-The main issue for not creating a plugin for all themes is that it needs more work than a special one.
-Themes are being changed and updated every week and it will be really hard to update all that at once.
+The main issue why not creating a plugin for all themes is that it needs more work than a special one.
+Themes are changed, and updated every week and it will be really hard to update all that at once.
 If you are a developer and you want to create that plugin, find other developers and work together.
 Thus, you will help the others to get their fixed menu, without the risk to lose their themes and settings.